- Michael Smith Laboratories

 - Ph.D.
 (1984) University of Washington

-We are interested in several aspects of fungal biology including pathogenesis, morphogenesis, infection-specific gene expression and self versus nonself recognition.
+We are interested in several aspects of fungal biology including pathogenesis, morphogenesis, infection-related gene expression, and self versus nonself recognition.
 The focus of much of our work is on understanding the mechanisms by which fungal pathogens sense and respond to nutrients during proliferation in host tissue.
 The fungal species that we are studying include the cereal pathogens Ustilago maydis and Ustilago hordei.
 These basidiomycete fungi are highly amenable to molecular genetic experimentation and cause dramatic diseases on maize and barley, respectively.
-We are also using the basidiomycete Cryptococcus neoformans to explore fungal pathogenesis.
+We are also using the basidiomycete Cryptococcus neoformans as a model to explore fungal pathogenesis.
 This fungus is an opportunistic pathogen of immunocompromised humans and is believe to be responsible for ~15% of all AIDS-associated deaths.
-Examples of projects are underway in the laboratory.
+Examples of projects are underway in the laboratory are as follows:

-- We have also been characterizing the role of the cAMP signal transduction pathway in the control of morphogenesis and pathogenesis for U. maydis and C. neoformans.
+- We have also characterized the role of the cAMP signal transduction pathway in the control of morphogenesis and pathogenesis for U. maydis and C. neoformans.
 For U. maydis, we have found that mutants defective in the cAMP pathway are altered in cell shape and virulence.
 For example, mutants defective in adenylate cyclase or in cAMP dependent protein kinase (PKA) no longer grow by budding and instead display constitutive filamentous growth.
 In contrast, cells defective in the regulatory subunit of PKA display a multiple budding phenotype.
 In C. neoformans, the cAMP/PKA pathway is critical for nutrient sensing and the deployment of key virulence factors including melanin and the polysaccharide capsule.
 With support from the Canadian Institutes for Health Research, we have developed transcriptome and proteome datasets for investigating cAMP/PKA signaling.
-For both fungi, we are identifying genes encoding downstream targets of PKA; some of these genes are required for growth and sporulation in host tissue.
+For both fungi, we are identifying genes encoding downstream targets of PKA and characterizing connections with nutrient sensing and disease.

 - How do microbes interact in antagonistic and mutually beneficial ways?

 - Are there opportunities for novel therapeutics based on mutant screens, microbial products and repurposed drugs?